Skip to main content

 Optimize for speed or size

-The workflow's profile offers an option to optimize for processing time (speed) or for minimal document file size.
+The workflow's profile offers a setting to optimize for processing time (speed) or for minimal document file size.

 Convert mode configuration for child documents (Attachments)